Colombia, with all the faith to beat Slovakia!

-The Colombia selection sub-20 dreams.
+The Colombia sub-20 team sounds.
 The team got into their heads that they can make history in the youth World Cup and with that mentality, and with that confidence, they will try to overcome the round of 16 against Slovakiaone of the best third parties and who went to this stage scratching (12:30 pm TV Caracol, RCN and Directv).

-Colombia arrives at the match with a greater obligation, greater favoritism, since it passed as first in group C, however, the National Team is not confident.
+Colombia He arrives at the game with a greater obligation, greater favoritism, since he passed as the first in group C, however, the National Team is not confident.
 The technician Hector Cardenas He does not want to take any false steps, on the contrary, his plan is aimed at not taking risks and not being surprised by the rival.

 (James Rodríguez “already has a verbal agreement”: “bombshell” about the future of the Colombian) (Dani Alves: alleged rape victim “loose his tongue”, heartbreaking testimony)